Critical Linking is sponsored today by Threads of Suspicion by Dee Henderson:

 - Fall in love with a one-man, scooter-powered book delivery service in India.If a book has been printed, and is in circulation in even the remotest part of the world, chances are, Tarun Kumar Shaw will be able to get it for you.
 Be it a banned title, a rare tome, the latest edition of a prestigious science journal, Tarun-da, as he is popularly known in Kolkata, knows how to sniff out that book you want from under a pile of rubbish or email trail half way around the planet.
 Once the prize is in his hands, he will roll out his trusted two wheeler to ride to wherever you are – at your desk, at the Golf Club, or at the airport lounge – to personally deliver it to you.

 - Smack your head that a glorified spell-check just raised $110 million in venture capital:Grammarly has 6.9 million daily active users, most of whom use the service for free.
 The startup makes money on the users who pay $11.99 per month for help with sentence structure and vocabulary.

-Sign up for "This Week in Books" and stay up to date with the most interesting news in the world of books and reading!
+Sign up for "Today in Books" and stay up to date with the most interesting news in the world of books and reading!